🌟 Keeping a Homeschool Portfolio in Florida— It’s Easier Than You Think! But read this in it’s entirety, it’s very important.

 Do I need to record every day?

-👉 No!
+👉 Nope.
 A weekly or monthly summary works just fine.

 Do I need to assign grades?